 Paul had beaten his cocaine addiction, but he'd replaced it with an even tougher habit to kick: overeating.
 Paul had always loved food; when viewing our road itinerary, he'd enthusiastically plan out what he'd eat at what restaurant or deli in each town.
 He'd even rub his stomach and say, "delicious!" when one of us played something he liked!
 But like most addictions, Paul's food obsession was progressive, and by the late '90s it had become life-threatening.

-Things came to a head when the band attempted an intervention at a band meeting.
+Things came to a head when the band attempted an intervention during a band meeting (at a delicatessen, appropriately enough).
 Paul didn't react well, saying at one point, “I'd rather die than go to an Overeaters Anonymous meeting.”
 At that moment we all knew, on some level, that the band's days were numbered.
 The first step in that splintering was Paul's recording the penultimate CD of his Evidence Records contract with a group of young blues musicians he'd heard in Chicago.
 With that CD, 1999's deLay Does Chicago, Paul succeeded in momentarily appeasing the blues purists, but at the cost of alienating his band.
 Had Paul recorded with a group of Chicago blues greats, we'd likely have accepted the recording as being good for our band.
 But despite a strong performance from Paul, 1999's deLay Does Chicago clearly wasn't in the same class as the deLay Band's releases.
 It felt more like Paul lashing out at us for our attempted intervention and other grievances.
 (He was even more angered when we refused to help him develop the material for the Chicago CD.)
 Soon after, John left the band, followed a year or so later by Mike.
 By the end of 2002, Dan and I were gone as well.

 John's departure did lead to an interesting and challenging phase for me: playing organ bass in a traveling blues band.
 Paul enjoyed the change of pace, saying it freed him up musically.
 And I enjoyed reworking my approach to Paul's material, with my keyboard parts now simplified and integrated with bass lines.
 With Kelly Dunn on drums, we went into the studio a final time in the spring of 2001, recording “Heavy Rotation.”
 We were more than a little concerned with how reviewers would react to the bass-less sound of the recording, but the response was all positive.
 (The Living Blues reviewer wrote, “Pain's left hand carries the bass for the entire CD and is truly to be marveled at.”)
 But without question, the deLay Band was no longer the powerhouse it had been a few years earlier.